Federico Gaio

-Federico Gaio (/it/; born 5 March 1992) is an Italian professional tennis player.
-He competes mainly on the ATP Challenger Tour and the ITF circuit.
-He has won four Challenger titles and nine ITF futures singles titles.
+Federico Gaio (/it/; born 5 March 1992) is an Italian tennis coach and a former professional player.
 He reached his career high ATP singles ranking of World No. 124 in February 2020.
-He has won three Challenger and four ITF futures doubles titles in doubles.
-He reached a career high in doubles of World No. 163 on 2 November 2020 after his maiden ATP doubles final at the 2020 Rio Open partnering Salvatore Caruso.
-In July 2025 he began coaching top 10 player Jasmine Paolini.
+He reached a career high in doubles of No. 163 on 2 November 2020, following his maiden ATP doubles final at the 2020 Rio Open partnering Salvatore Caruso.
+Was the coach of top ten player Jasmine Paolini in the second half of 2025, achieving with her a 1000 final in singles at Cincinnati Open and winning the 1000 doubles at China Open.

+He competed mainly on the ATP Challenger Tour and the ITF circuit.

+He won four Challenger and nine ITF futures singles and three Challenger and four ITF futures doubles titles.

+Coaching

+In July 2025 he began coaching top 10 player Jasmine Paolini; they parted ways in November 2025.

 Professional career

 2015: ATP debut

 He played his first ATP main draw match in the 2015 Rome Open after gaining entry as a wildcard.

 2018: Grand Slam singles debut

 He made his Grand Slam debut at the 2018 US Open as a qualifier where he lost to tenth seed David Goffin.